 Regardless of where they live, students must complete the bus registration process before they will be permitted to ride a Yinghua school bus.
 Bus registration is held each spring/summer and must be renewed annually.
-If families miss the registration period or have a mid-year change such as a household move, they should contact the Operations Manager.
-Students may not switch buses after being registered, and non-registered students may not ride the bus (e.g., riding a friend's bus home on Friday for a sleepover or party).
-Parents are not allowed to ride school buses.
+If families miss the registration period or have a mid-year change such as a household move, they should contact the Transportation Coordinator.
+Non-registered students may not ride the bus (e.g., riding a friend's bus home on Friday for a sleepover or party).
+Only in the case of an emergency are parents allowed to board the bus.
+Otherwise parents are not permitted to board or ride the bus.
+Kindergarten students dropped off by the bus at their designated stop in the afternoon must have an adult present for pick-up; families may indicate their drop-off preference for students in all other grades on the registration form.